biyunzhu/easy-meal-map/README.md

 ### User Profile

 - People who plan for their cooking:
-  - Getting recommendations based on their preferences
+  - Getting recommendations (based on their preferences)
+  - Customize meal plans
   - Keeping track of their meals
-  - Customize meal plans

 ### Features

-- As a user, I want to be able to get a plan based on my preferences or recommendations
+- As a user, I want to be able to get a meal plan
 - As a user, I want to be able to change my meal plans
 - As a user, I want to be able to keep track of my meals
-- As a user, I want to be able to check out recipes (by category)
+- As a user, I want to be able to check out recipes
-- As a user, I want to be able to check out recipe details

 ## Implementation